Apostille Translation Tips from a Legal Translator

 However, you may still need to be ready for push back.
 We have seen in practice a lot of smaller agencies in destination countries either apply the Apostille process incorrectly or being unaware of Apostille.
 A number of our clients, before they came to us, had documents rejected by the destination country because there was English text in the documents.
 Because the Apostille was not translated, the destination country would not accept it because not everything was translated.

 To avoid that problem, you would be wise to translate the Apostille.
 However, the next question becomes, don’t you need to notarize the translation of the Apostille?
 The answer is generally no. Provided that your packet of documents contains notarized and certified translations that should be sufficient to have your documents accepted.

 In sum, you need Apostille if you are looking to have a certified document translation recognized in member countries that have signed on to the Hague Convention.
 For non-member countries, you would need to learn the rules of the destination country from that particular country’s Secretary of State.
 Also, you technically do not need to translate Apostille for a member country; yet, you may need to be prepared for a member country that does not follow the Hague Convention rules to the letter.
 To be safe, have that Apostille translated just in case.

 How a Legal Translator Can Help with an Apostille Translation

 Our legal document translation service has a vast amount of experience with Apostille and translating documents to be used in foreign countries.
-So, you should get a seasoned legal translator to help you with Apostille.
+So, you should get a seasoned legal translator to help you with an Apostille translation.

 For help with the translation of contracts, academic documents, and other legal materials, you need look no further.
 We at All Language Alliance, Inc. provide the reliable service you need to get accurate, professional certified translations done right the first time.
 Email our Apostille translation service today to inquire about certified, notarized, and sworn translation services in any foreign language.